Reviews You Can Rely On

 Traction

-Since rain boots are, after all, intended for wet conditions, staying upright on two feet is certainly preferred.
+Since rain boots are, after all, meant for use in wet conditions where staying upright can be a challenge, grippy rubber and aggressive tread can be hugely important.
 Consider the most frequented landscapes for your boots to select a tread pattern and material that is suited for firm footing.

 Rainy urban landscapes may offer the most forgiving of surfaces for a wider range of tread.
 Some soles accentuate a pattern that directs water away from the bottom of the foot, similar to a tire tread, to provide optimal movement through wet terrain.
 Rocky river beds and icy hillsides will push most rain boots to their limits, so you may consider GTX hiking boots or winter-specific boots if you will spend ample time on the slickest surfaces.